ngoharry19/datasciencecoursera/getting-and-cleaning-data/README.md

 4. Appropriately label the data set with descriptive variable names.
 5. Create a second, independent tidy data set with the average of each variable for each activity and each subject.

-In order for the code to work, you will need to download the data available here [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and set the folder with the file <code>UCI HAR Dataset </code> as your working directory
+In order for the code to work, you will need to download the data available here [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and set the folder with the file <code>UCI HAR Dataset </code> as your working directory.
 # Codebook
 The code book describing the variables and other information about the data set can be found in [Codebook.md](https://github.com/ngoharry19/datasciencecoursera/blob/master/getting-and-cleaning-data/CodeBook.md).